kubevirt/user-guide/docs/operations/node_maintenance.md

 -   `--delete-local-data` is a required flag that is necessary for removing any pod that utilizes an emptyDir volume.
-The VirtualMachineInstance Pod does use emptryDir volumes, however the data in those volumes are ephemeral which means it is safe to delete after termination.
+The VirtualMachineInstance Pod does use emptyDir volumes, however the data in those volumes are ephemeral which means it is safe to delete after termination.